rahulgopinath/rahulgopinath.github.io/_posts/2017-01-25-have-we-gotten-better.markdown

 is from Kees dataset, where he analyzed 557 vulnerabilities).

 The red line represents same version fixes.
 That is, the bug was found and fixed in the same version.
-Assuming the LOC remaind stable, if the vulnerabilities were getting fixed in the same rate as it was introduced, we should expect the regression line $$ Introduced = \beta_1 \times Found + C $$ to be parallel to the red line.
+Assuming the LOC remained stable, if the vulnerabilities were getting fixed in the same rate as it was introduced, we should expect the regression line $$ Introduced = \beta_1 \times Found + C $$ to be parallel to the red line.
 However, that regression line is represented by